The Man Who Built a Purple Pool

 No one was more proud of Jessie or Tom than their dad, John, who wanted nothing more in life than to take pictures of his kids, cook breakfast for his family, and ski every now and then.
 John worked as a computer programmer, and he’d graduated from the University of Wisconsin, where he swam backstroke and studied math.

-Tom’s mom, Elise, was strong in character and furiously competitive, both of which sometimes caused problems in her career as a financial analyst.
+Tom’s mom, Elise, was strong in character and furiously competitive, both of which sometimes caused problems in her career as a financial analyst at a large bank.
 One time in a quarterly review meeting, a Vice President at the bank asked Elise if she could do his laundry after the meeting was over.
 Elise did not respond.
 She didn’t want to get fired but she also didn’t want to be pushed around.
 So she waited and, the next day, she called the bank’s HR Department and filed an official complaint.
 Although the Vice President remained a Vice President, he never asked her to do anything again.

 Elise and John had mapped it all out: house, family, mortgage, and save for retirement: the American Dream.
 The prospect of the American dream was enough for them – this made them happy and content, and their happiness grew stronger after they began to raise two healthy children, Tom and Jessie.